A trip to Grand Teton National Park in March is awesome if you like winter activities.

 It is really important that you dress in layers and bring your winter clothing.

 Snow storms can roll through at any time.
-Always check the current weather and road conditions on the Grand Teton website.
+Always check the current Grand Teton National Park weather and road conditions on the NPS website.

 Enjoy skiing, snowshoeing and walking along the Teton Park Road from Taggart Lake Trailhead to the Signal Mountain Lodge.

 The road is closed to vehicles and bikes in March.
 It’s groomed for skiing, snowshoeing and hiking through mid-March.

 Check out the map below showing groomed trails, skier tracked trails and wildlife closure areas.

 Pets are allowed on plowed roadways and parking areas.
 You can also take your pet on the unplowed sections of the Teton Park and Moose-Wilson roads.

 Pets must be on a leash of six feet or less, and within 30 feet of a roadway.
 Please dispose of your pet’s waste properly.
 There are waste disposal cans at the trailheads.

 Things to Do at Grand Teton in March

 Grand Teton National Park in the spring is a quiet season.
 Due to the elevation of the park, many areas are still closed due to snowpack in March.